 Top 3 Things You’ll Learn

-- The major legislative efforts to lower drug prices
+- The status of the major legislative efforts to lower prescription drug prices in 2019

-- Failed attempts to reduce drug costs in 2019
+- Failed attempts by the Trump administration to reduce prescription drug costs in 2019

-So far, the Trump administration’s efforts to lower drug prices have centered on three major proposals.
+The Trump administration’s efforts to lower drug prices in 2019 have centered on three major proposals.
 These proposals followed the administration’s drug pricing blueprint that was released in May 2018, titled “American Patients First,” which indicated that the administration would identify potential solutions to combat high drug prices.
 As we settle into 2020, it’s important to know where we stand today regarding these legislative efforts.
 We are setting expectations for what’s to come this year by recapping the main obstacles, and opportunities we faced in 2019.

 Rulings Aimed at Reducing Drug Prices Fail to Thrive